KaiCHYang/C-script-for-manageing-Mysql/README.md

 just a practice project.

-please use "emp_list" to add example database and tables to the Mysql\n please change the all the  "char * Command" values in "functions.c" as you need.
+please use "emp_list" to add example database and tables to the Mysql.

+please change the all the  "char * Command" values in "functions.c" as you need.